What is Occupational Therapy for children?

-- The language skills to listen to others that then allows the child to talk through a step-by-step sequential process that allows the child learn how to plan and sequence a task, and how to begin to overcome a challenge (that isn’t just having a tantrum!)
+- The language skills to listen to others that allows the child to talk through a step-by-step sequential process that then allows them to learn how to plan and sequence a task, and how to begin to overcome a challenge (that isn’t just having a tantrum!)

 - Communication in its broadest sense (e.g. pointing) to begin the child understanding the value of developing language whilst still developing a functional short term communication method to help regulation.

 - An understanding of the rules of language as it relates to grammar and spelling that have direct impacts upon handwriting skills and interest.

 - Memory for academic but also self-management tasks (such as “where did I leave my lunch box?”)